Rhgx/gradient-gen/README.md

 # Gradient Generator

-Static Vite + TypeScript app for generating Roblox RichText gradients with live preview output.
+A web-app for generating Roblox RichText gradients with live preview output.

 ## Development